John Fiedler: Career

 Fiedler was in the original cast of the Broadway play A Raisin in the Sun as housing committee representative Lindner, a role he reprised in both the 1961 film version and the 1989 TV version.
 He appears in the film The Odd Couple (1968) as poker player Vinnie; he also appears on the TV series adaptation of The Odd Couple, at the invitation of his friend Jack Klugman, as the manager of a hyper-security building into which Felix and Oscar temporarily move, and as the cruel owner of a movie-star dog.
 He also appears in the films Harper Valley PTA (1978) and The Cannonball Run (1981).

 He appears three times in a recurring role on Kolchak: The Night Stalker as morgue attendant Gordy "The Ghoul" Spangler.
 He plays Mr. Peterson, one of Bob's regular patients, on The Bob Newhart Show, and Mr. Dundee in an episode of The Twilight Zone, "The Night of the Meek" (1960).
-His many other guest appearances on TV include Columbo, Peter Gunn, Alfred Hitchcock Presents, Perry Mason, Bonanza, Gunsmoke, Cannon, My Favorite Martian, The Munsters, Bewitched, Get Smart, A Touch of Grace, The Rockford Files, Three's Company, Quincy, M.E., The Golden Girls, Banacek and Cheers.
+His many other guest appearances on TV include Columbo, Have Gun – Will Travel, Peter Gunn, Alfred Hitchcock Presents, Perry Mason, Bonanza, Gunsmoke, Cannon, My Favorite Martian, The Munsters, Bewitched, Get Smart, A Touch of Grace, The Rockford Files, Three's Company, Quincy, M.E., The Golden Girls, Banacek and Cheers.

 Fiedler worked frequently for Walt Disney Productions.
 During pre-production on Winnie the Pooh and the Blustery Day (1968), Walt Disney had heard Fiedler's voice on television and selected him as Piglet.
-He reprised the role in The Many Adventures of Winnie the Pooh (1977), The Tigger Movie (2000), Piglet's Big Movie (2003) and Pooh's Heffalump Movie (2005).
+He reprised the role in The Many Adventures of Winnie the Pooh (1977), Pooh's Grand Adventure: The Search for Christopher Robin (1997), The Tigger Movie (2000), Piglet's Big Movie (2003), Winnie the Pooh: Springtime with Roo (2004), Pooh's Heffalump Movie (2005) and Pooh's Heffalump Halloween Movie (2005).
 His voice is heard in further Disney films, including Robin Hood (1973), The Rescuers (1977), The Fox and the Hound (1981) and The Emperor's New Groove (2000).
 He also appeared in Disney's live-action films Rascal (1969) and The Shaggy D.A.
 (1976).
 His final film voice was the character Rudy in Kronk's New Groove (2005).
 Fiedler was also the narrator of several McDonaldland commercials during the 1980s (including when Birdie the Early Bird learns to fly and how the Hamburglar got his stripes).